 FHA Housing Loans - Everything You Need to Know

-If you want to buy a home but don't qualify for a conventional mortgage, an FHA Housing Loan might be the solution you're looking for.
+If you want to buy a home but don't qualify for a conventional mortgage, an FHA Housing Loan might solve your problem.
 Here's what you need to know.

 Getting Started With Low-Income Housing Loans

-Home ownership is a core element of the American dream, but for many Americans the high cost of a home and difficulty qualifying for a mortgage have placed that dream out of reach.
-The Federal Housing Administration (FHA) helps to bridge the gap and give mid to low income individuals and families a fair shot at owning their own home.
-Legislative actions during the last four years have expanded mortgage access for hundreds of thousands of Americans who previously were unable to qualify for mortgages.
-While restrictions tightened in 2015, an FHA loan is still one of the most effective routes to home ownership for lower income buyers.
+Home ownership is a core element of the American dream, but for many Americans, the high cost of a home and difficulties qualifying for a mortgage have placed that dream out of reach.
+The Federal Housing Administration (FHA) helps to bridge the gap and give mid to low income individuals and families a fair shot at owning their own homes.

-The program is insured through the Federal Housing Administration, an agency within the Department of Housing and Urban Development.
+The FHA, an agency within the Department of Housing and Urban Development, provides mortgage insurance for qualified buyers.
 The mortgage insurance protects the lender should the borrower default, allowing lenders to take more risks and provide potentially lower interest rates with less stringent standards and more flexible requirements.

-- Regulations have been written to allow buyers in a variety of scenarios to qualify.
-Buyers with high credit scores can make smaller down payments, and buyers with lower credit scores can still buy a house if they are able to make a down payment.
+- Regulations allow buyers in a variety of scenarios to qualify.
+Buyers with high credit scores can make smaller down payments, and those with lower credit scores can still buy a house if they can make a larger down payment.
 The FHA allows sellers and lenders to help with payment of closing costs.
-A parent may be able to co-sign for a child under what is called a "non-occupant co-borrower" provision.
+A parent may be able to co-sign for a child under a "non-occupant co-borrower" provision.
 All these options provide buyers and lenders with more flexibility.

 Lower Down Payment